-- Materials provide opportunities for students to develop oral language skills, including through authentic text conversations. - Materials provide instruction and opportunities for student practice in phonological awareness skills, alphabetic knowledge skills, and print knowledge and concepts. - Materials include a variety of text types and genres across contents that are high quality and at an appropriate level of complexity; materials provide some guidance to teachers to develop student comprehension of texts. - Materials include a variety of strategies to support ELs with their reading skills and guide teachers to use the child's primary language as a means to support learning English.
+- Spanish materials provide some instruction and opportunities for student practice in phonological awareness skills and alphabetic knowledge skills and sufficient instruction and opportunities for student practice in print knowledge and concepts. - English materials include a variety of text types and genres across contents that are high quality and at an appropriate level of complexity; materials provide some guidance to teachers to develop student comprehension of texts. - Spanish materials include some text types and genres across contents that are high quality and at an appropriate level of complexity; materials provide some guidance to teachers to develop student comprehension of texts.
+Materials support the teacher in scaffolding questions for students at a variety of language proficiency levels. - English materials include a variety of strategies to support ELs with their reading skills and guide teachers to use the child's primary language as a means to support learning English. - Spanish materials include few strategies to support ELs with their reading skills, provide some opportunities for students to make cross-linguistic connections, and do not provide guidance for the teacher to leverage the student's knowledge of literacy in each language as an asset.